pnp/List-Formatting/column-samples/text-ryg-status-indicator/README.md

 > The text values for the column are expected to be Red, Yellow, or Green.
 Any other values won't be shown.

+## View requirements
+- This format can be applied to a text/choice column and expects the values to be Green, Yellow, Red, or anything else

 ## Sample

 Solution|Author(s)